gicentre/elm-vegalite/docs/changeNotes.md

 * Simplified Likert gallery example to use multi-line text literals.

+- Providing `hdTitle` with an empty string now generates a JSON null value rather than empty string, to be compatible with schema.

 - Replaced now deprecated `coNamedStyle` and `coNamedStyles` with `coMarkStyles` in gallery examples and test.

 ---